fedspendingtransparency/usaspending-api/using_the_api.md

 }
 ```

+#### Pagination <a name="pagination"></a>
+To control the number of items returned on a single "page" of a request or to request a specific page number, use the following URL parameters:

+* `page` - specifies the page of results to return.
+The default is 1.
+* `limit` - specifies the maximum number of items to return in a response page.
+The default is 100.

+For example, the following request will limit the awards on a single page to 20 and will return page 5 of the results:

+`/v1/awards/?page=5&limit=20`

-#### GET Requests
+#### GET Requests <a name="get-requests"></a>
-GET requests can be specified by attaching any field value pair to the endpoint.
-This method supports any fields present in the data object and only the `equals` operation.
-It also supports pagination variables.
-Additionally, you may specifcy complex fields that use Django's foreign key traversal; for more details on this see `field` from the POST request.
-Examples below:

-`/v1/awards/?page=5&limit=1000`

-`/v1/awards/?funding_agency__fpds_code=0300`
+GET requests support simple equality filters for fields in the underlying data model.
+These can be specified by attaching field value pairs to the endpoint as URL parameters:

+`/v1/awards?type=B`

+Field names support Django's foreign key traversal; for more details on this see `field` in [POST Requests](#post-requests).
+For example:

+`/v1/awards/?type=B&awarding_agency__toptier_agency__cgac_code=073`

-#### POST Requests
+#### POST Requests <a name="post-requests"></a>
-The structure of the post request allows for a flexible and complex query with built-in pagination support.
+The structure of the post request allows for a flexible and complex query.

 #### Body (JSON)
+Below is an example body for the `/v1/awards/?page=1&limit=200` POST request.
+The API expects the content in JSON format, so the requests's content-type header should be set to `application/json`.

 ```
 {
-    "page": 1,
-    "limit": 1000,
     "verbose": true,
-    "order": ["recipient__location__location_state_code", "-recipient__name"],
+    "order": ["recipient__location__location_state_code", "-recipient__recipient_name"],
     "fields": ["fain", "total_obligation"],
-    "exclude": ["recipient"]
+    "exclude": ["recipient"],
     "filters": [
       {
-        "field": "fain",
+        "field": "piid",
         "operation": "equals",
-        "value": "12-34-56"
+        "value": "SBAHQ16M0163"
       },
       {
         "combine_method": "OR",